Last updated: June 20, 2026

 Where to start

 For a broader list of tax help paths, see ASMOM’s tax help guide.
-For other Virginia support programs, start with the Virginia help guide.
+For other support programs, start with the Virginia help guide.

-Quick reference: tax credits and deductions that may help
+Quick reference: credits that may help

-Help path What it may do Where to check Reality check
+| Help path | What it may do | Where to check | Reality check |

-Federal EITC May reduce tax or increase refund for workers with low or moderate income.
-EITC tables You must meet IRS rules for income, work, filing status, children, and investment income.
+| Federal EITC | May reduce tax or increase a refund for workers with low or moderate income. | EITC tables | You must meet IRS rules for income, work, filing status, children, and investment income. |

-Virginia EITC May add a Virginia credit if you claim federal EITC.
-2025 tax laws Virginia says the refundable credit is 20% of federal EITC for 2025 returns.
+| Virginia refundable EITC | May add a Virginia refund for people who claim federal EITC. | 2025 tax laws | Virginia says the refundable credit is 20% of federal EITC for 2025 returns. |

-Credit for Low Income Individuals May lower Virginia tax for very low-income households.
-Virginia Schedule ADJ You cannot use it with Virginia EITC on the same return.
+| Credit for Low Income Individuals | May lower Virginia tax for households below federal poverty guidelines. | Virginia Schedule ADJ | You cannot use it with Virginia EITC on the same return. |

-Child Tax Credit May reduce federal tax for qualifying children.
-Schedule 8812 Child, residency, age, support, relationship, and SSN rules matter.
+| Child Tax Credit | May reduce federal tax for qualifying children. | Schedule 8812 | Child, age, residency, support, dependent, and SSN rules matter. |

-Child and Dependent Care Credit May help with care costs so you can work or look for work. care credit rules You need provider information and qualifying expenses.
+| Child care credit | May help with care costs paid so you could work or look for work. | Form 2441 | You need provider information and qualifying expenses. |

-Virginia child care deduction May allow a Virginia deduction for eligible care expenses.
-Virginia deductions Virginia uses eligible expenses, not the federal credit amount.
+| Virginia care deduction | May allow a state deduction for eligible care expenses. | Virginia deductions | Virginia uses eligible expenses, not the federal credit amount. |

 Federal Earned Income Tax Credit

 The Earned Income Tax Credit is for people who worked and had earned income.
 Earned income can include wages, tips, some gig work, and net self-employment income.
-The EITC is often important for single mothers because the credit can be larger when a qualifying child lives with you.
+The EITC is often important for single parents because the credit can be larger when a qualifying child lives with you.

-Qualifying children claimed 2025 income limit Maximum 2025 federal EITC
+| Qualifying children | 2025 income must be under | Maximum 2025 EITC |

-1 qualifying child $50,434 $4,328
+| 1 | $50,434 | $4,328 |

-2 qualifying children $57,310 $7,152
+| 2 | $57,310 | $7,152 |

-3 or more qualifying children $61,555 $8,046
+| 3 or more | $61,555 | $8,046 |

 These are not promised refund amounts.
-Your credit depends on your exact income, filing status, number of qualifying children, and other IRS rules.
+Your credit depends on your exact income, filing status, number of qualifying children, and other rules.
 For 2025, the IRS investment income limit is $11,950 or less.

 Common EITC rules that trip people up

-• A child usually must have lived with you in the United States for more than half the year.
+- A child usually must have lived with you in the United States for more than half the year.

-• You and your qualifying child usually need valid Social Security numbers issued by the due date of the return.
+- You and your qualifying child usually need valid Social Security numbers issued by the due date of the return.

-• If more than one person can claim the same child, IRS tie-breaker rules may apply.
+- If more than one person can claim the same child, IRS tie-breaker rules may apply.

-• If you are self-employed, you need records that show your income and expenses.
+- If you are self-employed, you need records that show your income and expenses.

-Virginia EITC and low-income tax credits
+Virginia EITC and low-income credits

-Do not claim the wrong Virginia credit just because it sounds larger
+Do not claim the wrong Virginia credit

-Child, care, school, and health coverage credits
+Child, care, school, and health credits

-Child Tax Credit and Additional Child Tax Credit
+Child Tax Credit and ACTC

 Child and Dependent Care Credit

-You need the provider’s name, address, and taxpayer identification number unless the IRS allows an exception.
+You need the provider’s name, address, and taxpayer identification number unless an IRS exception applies.
 The provider generally cannot be your spouse, the other parent of your under-13 child, your dependent, or your child under age 19.
+If child care is still too expensive, also check Virginia child care help.

 Education credits